Whevat/Unity-Notes/Unity/Code/A basic unity movement SCRIPT (Side View).md

 tags:
   - Code
 ---
+This is a note for quick setup of movement in a side-view 2D game, it uses many [[Functions]] & includes many variables

 NOTE: Game Object with this script must have the following:
 	- Box Collider 2D
 		- Material - No friction material